ruwaifatahir/tg-forwarder-bot/README.md

 npm start
 ```

 2. First time setup:
    - Enter your phone number
    - Input the verification code sent to your Telegram
    - Optionally enter your 2FA password if enabled
+   - **Important**: Ensure you are:
+     - A member of all source channels you want to monitor
+     - An administrator in the target channel where messages will be forwarded

 The bot will now:

 - Monitor specified source channels
 - Forward messages containing keywords
 - Modify messages using AI before forwarding